Science & Quality

 The science behind Feng-GUI

-Our analysis methodologies are based on over 50 years of scientific research.
+Our methodology is built on over 50 years of scientific research in vision, cognition, and neuroscience.

-• Live eye tracking: analyzing the eye paths of actual users through webpages
+• Live eye tracking: real user eye paths across webpages and media

-• Neuroscientific research: how the brain analyzes data
+• Neuroscientific research: how the brain processes and prioritizes visual data

-• Cognitive science: how human behaviour affects our perception of visual design
+• Cognitive science: how human behavior shapes perception of design

 Analysis Methodologies included: